-Invoke if IMU is static for longer than 120 seconds.
+Use this option if the IMU is static for longer than 120 seconds.

 Many high precision IMU applications recommend approximately 2 minutes of coarse alignment followed by 8 to 10 minutes of fine alignment.

 Within 5 to 10 minutes, GNSS updates enable the IMU to provide attitude information consistent with the accuracy level achievable by the accelerometer/gyro triad, with or without fine alignment.
 This depends on the type of IMU, and the application's requirements.
 After roll, pitch and yaw are roughly estimated for coarse alignment, fine alignment refines them to a better level of precision.